mfl0p/FactSieve/README.md

 ```
 Note that when p <= n there are no factors for numbers of the form n!+-1
 All p <= n are factors of n!
-When there are less than 100 factors at checkpoint they will be verified on the CPU.
-An optional argument -v # can be used to verify all factors on CPU using the specified number of threads #.

 command line options
 * -n #		Start factorial n!+-1
 * -N #		End factorial N!+-1, range [-n, -N) exclusive, 127 <= -n <= n < -N < 2^31
 * -p #		Starting prime factor p
 * -P #		End prime factor P, range [-p, -P) exclusive, 127 <= -n <= -p <= p < -P < 2^64
+* -v #		Optional, specify the number of CPU threads used to verify factors.
+Default is 2.
-* -s		Perform self test to verify proper operation of the program
+* -s		Perform self test to verify proper operation of the program with the current GPU.
-* -v #		Verify all factors on CPU using # threads.
-This can be slow with a large number of factors.
-* -h		Print help
+* -h		Print help.

 Program gets the OpenCL GPU device index from BOINC.
 To run stand-alone, the program will
 default to GPU 0 unless an init_data.xml is in the same directory with the format: